Orif: Distal Humerus Fracture

 of the osteotomy with the osteotome results in irregularity of the

-image The tip of the olecranon and triceps tendon and muscle are then elevated proximally and protected within a moist sponge (Fig. 10-15). image It
+articular surface, which is a guide to later reduction of the osteotomy.
+The tip of the olecranon and triceps tendon and muscle are then elevated proximally and protected within a moist sponge (Fig. 10-15).
+It

 is usually not necessary to identify and mobilize the radial nerve;